stevencorona/convertkit/README.md

 # Convertkit

-Rubygem for the excellent Converkit app.
-Note: this only supports V2 API.
+Rubygem for the excellent Converkit.
+Allows you to get forms, courses, and subscribe people to your mailing lists.

+*Only supports the v2 API*

 ## Installation